Scenario planningGet to grips with the turbulent environment

 Make an inventory of trends in the environment.

 Step 3: Analyze trends

-Determine the impact and the uncertainty of trends.
-Also determine the degree of correlation between trends.
+Determine the impact and uncertainty of trends.
+Also determine the degree of coherence (cross-impact) between the trends.
 The aim is to arrive at critical uncertainties.

-Determine the scenario axes and work out the possible scenarios into vivid images of the future.
+Determine the axes and elaborate the possible scenarios into vivid future images.

 Step 5: Determine strategic options

 Determine the opportunities and risks in the scenarios.
-Generate new strategic options.
-Score the relevance of the options for each scenario.
+And generate new strategic options.
+Score the relevance of the options per scenario.
 And consider how future-proof your current strategy is.

 Online tool: Social Scenario Planning

-- Understand the impact and urgency of trends
+- Insight into the impact and urgency of trends